JonnyNan/learngit/readme.txt

 Git has a mutable index called stage.

 this is test version content.
 this is a test3,fix bug;
+new line